Empower Your Practice

 1. What is the best booking system for massage therapy?

 The right answer depends on your practice model.
-For UK massage therapists who only offer relaxation treatments and have no clinical documentation requirements, a simpler tool like Reservio or Appointy may be sufficient.
-For therapists working in clinical settings, treating musculoskeletal conditions, or operating under a GDPR-regulated data framework, Medesk is the stronger choice because it combines online scheduling, SOAP notes, GDPR compliance tools, and Xero accounting integration in one platform.
+For US massage therapists who only offer relaxation treatments and have no clinical documentation requirements, a simpler tool like Reservio or Appointy may be sufficient.
+For therapists working in clinical settings, treating musculoskeletal conditions, or operating under a HIPAA-regulated data framework, Medesk is the stronger choice because it combines online scheduling, SOAP notes, HIPAA compliant scheduling software features, and QuickBooks accounting integration in one platform.

 1. Can I use this software as a mobile massage therapist?